 Full details of the extracted patient-level covariates are given in Table 2.
-Recording of fever, days on ICU and days ventilated was largely unavailable.
+Recording of fever, days in the intensive care unit, and days ventilated was largely unavailable.
 Therefore, no further analysis was performed on these variables.
-However, it was possible to categorise disease status in all drug quality 1 and 2 papers, either through reports in the manuscript or by contacting corresponding authors.
-Overall, most patients had mild disease 376 (66.8%), whereas 79 (14.0%) patients had moderate and 84 (14.9%) severe disease.
-In total 24 (4.3%) asymptomatic patients were reported.
-The distribution of recorded drug therapies, available for drug quality 1 data and respiratory site samples, is summarised in Supplementary Table S2.
+However, it was possible to categorize disease status in all drug quality 1 and 2 papers, either through reports in the manuscript or by contacting corresponding authors.
+Overall, most patients had mild disease 376 (66.8%), whereas 79 (14.0%) patients had moderate and 84 (14.9%) had severe disease.
+In total, 24 (4.3%) asymptomatic patients were reported.
+The distribution of recorded drug therapies, available for drug quality 1 data and respiratory site samples, is summarized in Table S2.
 Sixty-seven of these patients did not receive antivirals.

-The NLME model fits to the overall data, stratified by sampling site, are provided in Supplementary Table S3 and Supplementary Figure S1.
-Simulations from the models for each sampling site showing the expected viral load trajectory along with the predicted proportion of samples, that would be below the limit of detection are given in Figure 2.
-For respiratory sites model-derived AUC, peak viral load and half-life is given in Supplementary Figure S2
+The NLME model fits to the overall data, stratified by sampling site, are provided in Table S3 and Figure S1.
+Simulations from the models for each sampling site showing the expected viral load trajectory along with the predicted proportion of samples, that would be below the LOD are given in Figure 2.
+For respiratory sites, model-derived AUC, peak viral load, and half-life are given in Figure S2.

-Data on a total of 354 patients with respiratory and/or stool/rectal sampling and drug quality 1 or 2 were available.
-A forest plot of the parameter estimates from the Cox proportional hazards regression model is provided in Figure 3.
+Data on a total of 354 patients with respiratory and/or stool/ rectal sampling and drug quality 1 or 2 were available.
+A Forest plot of the parameter estimates from the Cox-PH regression model is provided in Figure 3.
 Viral clearance was fastest from upper respiratory tract samples and slowest from stool.
-More sensitive assays (with lower detection limits) were associated with longer time to viral clearance and viral clearance was faster in females, younger patients and those who were asymptomatic.
+More sensitive assays (with lower detection limits) were associated with longer time to viral clearance and viral clearance was faster in female patientss, younger patients, and those who were asymptomatic.

-Regarding antiviral therapies, only remdesivir (adjusted hazard ratio (AHR) = 9.19, p<0.001) and interferons (AHR = 2.20, p =0.015) were independently associated with faster viral clearance.
-The effect of interferon alpha and beta (Supplementary Figure S3) was similar and hence these were combined.
-Lopinavir/ritonavir, ribavirin and interferons
+Regarding antiviral therapies, only remdesivir (AHR = 9.19, P < 0.001) and interferons (AHR = 2.20, P = 0.015) were independently associated with faster viral clearance.
+The effect of interferon alpha and beta (Figure S3) was similar and hence these were combined.
+Lopinavir/ritonavir, ribavirin, and interferons were most used and most used in combination.
+Adding interaction terms for interferon plus lopinavir/ritonavir, interferon plus